uit-gamelab-s24/uit-gamelab-s24.github.io/index.md

 ## Administrative information

-The GameLabe seminar will be given Spring 2024.
+The GameLab seminar will again be given Spring 2024!
+It is a 10 credit course where you will design, develop, and launch your own game.

+For information about the first GameLab refer to: https://site.uit.no/tromsogamelab/

 ## Staff
-* Lars Ailo Bongo <lars.ailo.bongo@uit.no> (responsible professor)
+* Lars Ailo Bongo <lars.ailo.bongo@uit.no> (responsible professor).
+* In collaboration with local game development industry.

 ## Lecture plan